oicr-gsi/seqware-browser/README.md

 - start_date: start date of sequencer run
 - status: sequencer run status
 - LibraryInfo_id: library seqs associated with that sequencer run
+- skipped_libraries: number of skipped libraries for this run
 - library_types: number of library seqs with a particular library type
 - tissue_types: number of library seqs with a particular tissue type
 - library_totals: number of libraries organized by head of name